The Project

 How much is being raised?

-$9.6M.
-The developer has already pledged $1M toward land acquisition, and $3M in traditional financing is planned — the rest comes from families, businesses, and foundations across western Wisconsin.
+$13.2M.
+Early contributions include $1.5M toward land acquisition and initial site work, and traditional financing covers a further portion — the rest comes from families, businesses, and foundations across western Wisconsin.

 Is my gift tax-deductible?